Colby-Sawyer College Lock and Lock Out Policy

 Colby-Sawyer College Lock Change Policy

 At Colby-Sawyer College the safety of our community members and visitors is a top priority.
-The loss or theft of a key is considered a security risk, as anyone who finds it is then able to access buildings and/or rooms.
+The loss or theft of a key is considered a security risk, as anyone who finds it can access buildings and/or rooms.
 Therefore, lost keys should be reported to Campus Safety immediately.
 For the safety of all campus community members, a lost key will always result in a lock change.

 A Student should report a missing key by emailing the office of Residential Education at email@example.com.
 The email should include the name of the student taking responsibility for the lost key, and the room number.